 Nazarian Center Undergraduate Internships

 UCLA undergraduate students who are in good standing with the university are encouraged to apply.
-This internship is for the duration of the 2012-2013 academic year.
-A limited number of summer internships will be offered for the 2013 summer session.
+Internships are offered on a quarterly or yearly schedule during the 2013-2014 academic year.
+A limited number of summer internships will be offered for the 2014 summer session.

 - CV or resume (2 page maximum -- Be sure to include relevant skills/experience such as graphic design experience, computer/software skills, etc.)

 - 2 letters of recommendation (these can be from professors or previous employers)

 - Cover letter/State of Purpose (1 page maximum) – Why do you want to work from the Nazarian Center for Israel Studies?
 Why are you a good fit for this internship?
 What do you hope to gain from this internship?
 Please list your availability between Monday-Friday 9AM-5PM.

 Internships are competitive.
 The applicant pool will be reviewed and a select number of applicants will then be invited for an interview.
 A final decision will be made shortly after interviews are conducted.

 Hours and Expectations